2020 Federal Standard of Excellence

 - To address a severe backlog of capital needs funding for the nation’s public housing stock, the Rental Assistance Demonstration was authorized in 2011 to convert the properties to project-based Section 8 contracts to attract an infusion of private capital.
-The 2016 interim report on the RAD evaluation showed that conversions successfully obtained $2.2 billion of private funding, representing a 9:1 leverage ratio.
-Based on the successes, the limit on the number of public housing conversions was increased to 455,000 units in 2018, nearly half of the stock, and HUD proposed to eliminate the cap in FY19.
+The 2019 final report on the RAD evaluation showed that conversions successfully raised $12.6 billion of funding, an average of $121,747 per unit to improve physical quality and stabilize project finances.
+Based on the program’s successes, the limit on the number of public housing conversions was increased to 455,000 units in 2018, nearly half of the stock, and HUD has been proposing to eliminate the cap.
 Additionally, HUD extended the conversion opportunity to legacy multifamily programs through RAD 2.

 9.6 Did the agency provide guidance which makes clear that city, county, and state government, and/or other grantees can or should use the funds they receive from these programs to conduct program evaluations and/or to strengthen their evaluation capacity-building efforts?

 - Communities receiving HUD block grant funding through Community Development Block Grants, HOME block grants, and other programs are required to consult local stakeholders, conduct housing needs assessments, and develop needs-driven Consolidated Plans to guide their activities.
 They then provide Consolidated Annual Performance and Evaluation Reports (CAPERs) to document progress toward their Consolidated Plan goals in a way that supports continued community involvement in evaluating program efforts.